|Entrance Term||Application Deadline|

 - Minimum GPA: 3.0 undergraduate; 3.5 graduate

-- Applicants should have demonstrated interest, education or professional experience in journalism, advertising, public relations, mass communication or a related field.
+- Applicants should have an earned master’s degree (or will be earned by their selected start term) and a demonstrated interest, education or professional experience in journalism, advertising, public relations, mass communication or a related field.
 A degree (bachelor’s or master’s) in one of those fields or two years of full-time professional media experience is preferred.
 All required information must be received before the admission review can begin.
 Applicants may be required to participate in an interview with the doctoral faculty as part of the review process.
 Students who did not write a thesis in their master’s program may be required to complete a project to demonstrate their ability to do independent research.

 Minimum Language Requirements

 Click here to view the minimum English language proficiency test scores**

 **Note: Every non-native English-speaking applicant who is applying to a graduate program at the Missouri School of Journalism must submit an English proficiency test score even if they meet all the criteria set by the University to be exempt from the English language requirement.

 Suggested GRE Scores***